IT50/book/en/cryptographic-hash.md

 | (empty)                  | (empty)       | `e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855` |
 | `48656c6c6f20776f726c64` | `Hello world` | `64ec88ca00b268e5ba1a35678a1b5316d212f4f366b2477232534a8aeca37f3c` |

+Because there are infinite possible inputs but only finitely many hash values, there must be multiple pieces of data that hashes to the same value.
+This is called **collision**.

 ## Cryptographic hash function

 A **cryptographic hash function** is also:

 - Irreversible.
-Hash functions can only take in a piece of data and output its hash.
-They are not feasibly reversible: the only way to reverse a hash function is trying inputs.
-Similarly, it should be infeasible to find two different pieces of data that have the same hash value.
+The only way to find possible inputs from a hash is to try inputs one by one and check if the hash matched.
+It is also infeasible to make any inference about the input data from the hash alone.

 - Chaotic.
 The mapping from data to hashes should seem random.
 Two similar pieces of data will result in seemingly uncorrelated hashes.
+Therefore, it is infeasible to construct an input that hashes to a given value (purposefully construct a collision).

 | Data (hexadecimal) | SHA-2 256 hash |
 | ---- |------------ |